Skip to main content

 When there are security concerns related to some of the certificates involved in binary signing, they are revoked.
 That is, they are added to the dbx certificate revocation database.

 On actual hardware, this dbx update would be propagated to you through a firmware update, or be coming from your OS itself.
-For example, Microsoft updates the dbx database of the computer as part of its KB4535680 security update.
+For example, Microsoft updates the dbx database of the computer as part of some of its security updates.

 In a virtualization environment like XCP-ng, we recommend that you use the latest dbx and update it regularly.